Travel in Austria

 VIEWS

 Judenplatz (Jewish Square) is located not far from the Great Synagogue of Vienna.
 This is where Jewish life in the city essentially began around the year 1150 CE.
 Until the 15th century, about 800 Jews lived in this area, working as merchants, bankers, and scholars.
-The Jewish houses were built close to one another, creating a ghetto-like area accessible through only four gates.
+The Jewish houses stood close together, forming a ghetto-like area with access through only four gates.
 Judenplatz had a hospital, a synagogue, a mikvah (ritual bath), the rabbi’s house, and a Jewish school.
-When the school was active, the square served as its playground, which is why it was called “Schulhof,” meaning “schoolyard.”
+When the school was in use, the square served as its playground, giving it the name “Schulhof,” meaning “schoolyard.”
 It was only from 1437 that the square began to be called Judenplatz.

 There are two “souvenirs” from this terrible period in the square: